LLAVIDAL: A Large LAnguage VIsion Model for Daily Activities of Living

 To address these challenges, we first propose a semi-automated framework for curating ADL video instruction tuning data.
 Unlike existing framework~\cite{videochatgpt, VideoLLM-online}, we introduce novel strategies to guide AI annotators in focusing on human-localized spatial regions, incorporating temporal unstructuredness in training distribution, and minimizing hallucinations through weak supervision to generate of high-quality video instruction pairs for training of LLVMs.
-The result of this framework is \textbf{\datasetname} dataset, comprising 100K untrimmed RGB video-instruction pairs, 3D poses (P), language descriptions, and action-conditioned object trajectories (see Table~\ref{tab:data_comp}).
+The result of this framework is \textbf{\datasetname}~dataset, comprising 100K untrimmed RGB video-instruction pairs, 3D skeletons (S), language descriptions.
 We then introduce the \textbf{L}arge \textbf{LA}nguage \textbf{VI}sion model for \textbf{D}aily \textbf{A}ctivities of \textbf{L}iving (\textbf{\modelname}), trained on \datasetname. \modelname~integrates synchronized multimodal inputs from videos, including 3D skeletons and HOI (Human-Object Interaction) cues, into the LLM embedding space.
-Our study explores various strategies for integrating 3D pose information and human-object interactions within LLVMs, demonstrating that language contextualized features extracted from 3D poses and object trajectories can effectively be integrated into \modelname.
-Furthermore, we introduce the \textbf{ADL Multiple Choice Question} (ADL MCQ) and \textbf{ADL video description} benchmarks, specifically designed to evaluate the effectiveness of LLVMs for ADL.
-ADLMCQ includes action recognition (ADLMCQ-AR) and action forecasting (ADLMCQ-AF), assessed through a multiple choice question-answering task.
-We also evaluate existing LLVMs for generating video description of ADL scenes and compare their performance with \modelname.
-Our empirical findings indicate that \modelname~with object cues, outperforms other LLVMs, including those trained on datasets of ten times the size, on the ADL benchmarks. \\ To summarize our contributions: \begin{itemize} \item We introduce \datasetname, the first multiview RGBD instruction ADL dataset, curated through a novel semi-automated framework for training LLVMs. \item \modelname~is introduced as the first LLVM tailored for ADL, incorporating 3D poses and object cues into the embedding space of the LLM. \item A new benchmark, ADLMCQ, is proposed for an objective evaluation of LLVMs on ADL tasks, featuring MCQ tasks for action recognition \& forecasting. \item Exhaustive experiments are conducted to determine the optimal strategy for integrating poses or objects into \modelname.
-Evaluation of existing LLVMs on ADLMCQ and video description tasks reveals that \modelname~trained on \datasetname~outperforms all baseline LLVMs. \item We establish new benchmarks, ADL MCQ and video description tasks, to assess ADL understanding in LLVMs. \end{itemize}
+Our study explores multiple strategies for multimodal integration in \modelname, addressing the challenge of jointly aligning all modalities with the LLM embeddings.
+To tackle this, we propose a Multimodal Progressive (MMPro) training strategy, enabling effective training of \modelname.
+Furthermore, we introduce the \textbf{ADL Multiple Choice Question} (ADL MCQ) and \textbf{ADL video description} benchmarks, specifically designed to evaluate LLVM effectiveness in understanding ADL.
+Empirical results show that \modelname~outperforms other LLVMs, including those trained on datasets ten times larger, on these ADL benchmarks.
+To summarize our contributions: \begin{itemize} \item We introduce \datasetname, the first multiview RGBS instruction tuning dataset for ADL tasks, curated via a novel semi-automated framework for training LLVMs. \item We present \modelname, the first LLVM designed for ADL, integrating 3D skeletons and HOI cues into the LLM embedding space, and propose the \textit{MMPro} training strategy for synchronized multimodal training. \modelname~trained on \datasetname~outperforms all baseline LLVMs. \item We establish new benchmarks, ADL MCQ and video description tasks, to assess ADL understanding in LLVMs. \end{itemize}